BYRIO/krita-webdoc-zh/user_manual/painting_with_assistants.rst

 ~~~~~~~~~~~~~~~

 This assistant allows you to create a vanishing point, typically used
 for a horizon line.
-A preview line is drawn and all your snapped lines
-are drawn to this line.
+A preview line is drawn and all your snapped lines are drawn to this line.

 It is one point, with four helper points to align it to previously
 created perspective lines.

-They are made and manipulated with the Ruler Assistant Tool.
+They are made and manipulated with the :ref:`assistant_tool`.

 If you press shift while holding the center handle, they will snap to
 perfectly horizontal or vertical lines depending on the position of
 where it previously was.

+.. versionchanged:: 4.1

+    The vanishing point assistant also shows several general lines.

+    When you've just created, or when you've just moved a vanishing point assistant, it will be selected.
+This means you can modify the amount of lines shown in the tool options of the :ref:`assistant_tool`.

 .. _assistant_fish_eye: